Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 Two tank engines Hawarden and Whiston at The Foxfield Light Railway in 2006

 The tank engine Whiston is one of about 484 locomotives built to the Austerity design, which were built during World War 2.
-This one by the Hunslet Engine Co of Leeds, and was in fact not built till 1950, and went to the National Coal Board at Haydock Colliery in Lancashire then to Cronton Colliery and then Bold Colliery.
-The NCB used lots of this tanks and they were used till diesels took over ther work.
+This one by the Hunslet Engine Co of Leeds, and was in fact not built till 1950 and went to the National Coal Board at Haydock Colliery in Lancashire then to Cronton Colliery and then Bold Colliery.
+The NCB used lots of these tank locomotives and were used till diesels took over their work.

 This website is Ukrailways1970tilltoday.me.uk it is on railways, but it is not just on trains, but all things railways, with photos, which I have taken from the 1970s till now.
 I take photos of all things railways, steam diesel and electric trains, signal boxes, wagons any thing that is on the National Rail network, which was BR when I started taken photos.

-Today Virgin East Coast, GBRF and Est Midland Trains are just some of the names on the trains.
+Today LNER, GBRF and are just some of the names on the trains.
 These names keep changing, but that means I have to keep taking photos.
 I also take photos of preserved railways with steam diesel and electric trains.There is lots more to add and I keep taking More!